-Equally notable was that the winner was only twenty-two years of age, and hadn’t yet produced any buildings.
+Equally notable was that the winner was only 22 years of age, and hadn’t yet produced any buildings.
 Despite these factors, it was Giles Gilbert Scott whose design was approved in 1903.
 Given Scott’s inexperience, George Bodley was appointed joint-architect, and the foundation stone was laid by King Edward VII the following year.

-Despite his tender years, Scott was certainly not lacking in confidence, and in 1910, he decided he was not satisfied with his original design, and managed to persuade the cathedral committee to accept a completely new design.
-Scott continued to make refinements up until his death, which sadly occurred before the Cathedral was completed.
-Scott died in 1960, one year before the Cathedral was handed over to the Dean.
+Despite his tender years, Scott was certainly not lacking in confidence, and in 1910, he decided he was not satisfied with his original design, and managed to persuade the Cathedral committee to accept a completely new one.
+Scott continued to make refinements up until his death which sadly occurred in 1960, one year before the Cathedral was handed over to the Dean.

 In addition to its size, Liverpool Cathedral boasts a number of other records.
-The arches are the largest Gothic arches ever built, and the cathedral contains the largest working church organ in the world.
+The arches are the largest Gothic arches ever built, and the Cathedral contains the largest working church organ in the world.
 It also has the world’s heaviest and highest ringing peal of bells.

-The Great Space – which is breathtaking in its own right – hosts a newly built theatre, where guests can learn about the history of the cathedral, and watch an interactive exhibition on the computers.
-The Great Space is of course breathtaking in its own right.
-The cathedral also contains one of Scott’s most famous creations, the red cast iron box used to make telephone calls.
+The Great Space – which is breathtaking in its own right – hosts a newly built theatre where guests can learn about the history of the Cathedral, and watch an interactive exhibition on the computers.
+The Cathedral also contains one of Scott’s most famous creations, the red cast iron box used to make telephone calls.